- Naomi Stephens | Permaculture Designer

 It's known as Arugula in the US.

-It’s great on pizzas, pesto’s, hummus or in a mixed salad.
+It's great on pizzas, pestos, hummus, or mixed salad.

 Thyme

-If you have a small space balcony garden with a sunny spot then Thyme would be a good choice to fill that spot.
+If you have a small balcony garden with a sunny spot, thyme would be a good choice.

-It can tolerate dry soil, wind and frost.
-It’s quite easy to grow as it also tolerates low nutrient-dense soil.
+It can tolerate dry soil, wind, and frost and is quite easy to grow in low-nutrient-dense soil.

-This is why I recommend it as an easy herb to start within an edible balcony.
+This is why I recommend starting it as an easy herb within an edible balcony.

-Both the flowers and leaves are edible, it can be soaked and drank as a tea.
+Both the flowers and leaves are edible and can be soaked and drank as tea.

-If you put it in a spray bottle with some water then it will be a fungicide and a repellent.
-It's been known to deter cabbage root fly.
+If you put it in a spray bottle with water, it will be a fungicide and a repellent.
+It's been known to deter cabbage root flies.

 Carrots

-Carrot as a root vegetable is perfectly capable of growing in a container on your balcony.
+Carrots as root vegetables can grow in a container on your balcony.

 It’s a great summer or winter vegetable as it can tolerate frost.

 It can handle strong winds too.
-It prefers moist soil so keep your eye on this one.
+It prefers moist soil, so keep an eye out for this one.

 Leeks

-They add a great depth of flavour to soups and stews or add it to a salad.
+They add a great depth of flavor to soups and stews or add it to a salad.

 Let me know if you think you'll include some of these in your garden.
 Subscribe below to keep up to date with more edible gardening tips.